Select Bus Service: M79

 A westbound M79 SBS at 81st Street and Central Park West.

 The M79 local bus route was identified as a heavily traveled corridor in a 2009 study by the DOT and NYCTA, and in a December 2013 study by the Pratt Center for Community Development of Brooklyn.
 It was converted to SBS in May 2017.
-The M79 is based out of the Michael J. Quill Depot.
+The M79 is based at the Michael J. Quill Depot.